jhagnberger/calm-pde/README.md

 ## 🏗️ CALM-PDE Architecture
 The following illustation shows the architecture of the CALM-PDE model for solving 2D time-dependent PDEs (e.g., incompressible Navier-Stokes equations with a cylinder geometry).
 CALM-PDE consits of three key components:

-- Encoder: Encodes the arbitrarly discretized PDE solution into a fixed latent space
+- Encoder: Encodes the arbitrarily discretized PDE solution into a fixed latent space
 - Processor: Computes the latent representation of future timesteps via latent time-stepping
 - Decoder: Decodes the latent representation back to the spatial domain for queried coordinates